manideepbora/ZEROMQ/README.md

 * Modify BuildVariables.props file according to the directory stucture
 * Get the repository and modify the LoggerServerPath variable accoring to the MMQServer projet's output folder
 * Compile all projects and run any of these client application (there are three, one C#, one standalone C++, one C++ using dll)

+#How to use the logger:
+* In Native C++ project, take a look at SampleClientApp Project
+* Create the ExternalLog::CLoggerUtility object as the following code sinppet and call LogMessage on that object: log1("OX");
+		log.LogMessage(1, "Hello OX 1");